Mad River Local School District

 Mad River’s preschool focuses on providing children and families with a successful first-school experience.
 The core and essential documents of the Early Childhood Program are explicit and intentional in supporting improved student achievement.
 Teachers use a variety of strategies to encompass the diverse needs of children.
 In our inclusive classrooms, typically developing preschoolers learn and play with students in a nurturing, language-enriched environment.
 All sessions provide a structured learning environment with a focus on play, social skills, language development, fine/gross motor, and pre-readiness academic skills.
 All students are active learners in a caring and inviting environment.

 Within our two middle schools, you’ll find students and teachers making great achievements every day.
 Our 600+ fifth and sixth graders who currently make up the student body at Spinning Hills Middle School receive close, individual attention and a wide selection of creative academic offerings.
 Spinning Hills’ teachers focus on individual learners and guide them to increased independence.
-Our 5-6 building features 35 classrooms, several combined workrooms, a computer lab equipped with modern equipment and seating for 30 students, a library, gymnasium, a playground area with soft surfacing, a cafetorium with stage, and adjacent instrumental room, vocal room, and music library.
+Our 5-6 building features 35 classrooms, several combined workrooms, a computer lab equipped with modern equipment and seating for 30 students, a library, gymnasium, a playground area with soft surfacing, a cafetorium with a stage, and an adjacent instrumental room, vocal room, and music library.
 The school also features a modern communications system equipped with technology infrastructure capable of supporting voice, video, and data.
 Currently, the district’s 600+ seventh and eighth graders attend Mad River Middle School.
 Mad River Middle School offers outstanding academic and social preparation for the challenges of high school.
 Exciting courses and programs focus on preparing students for success in high school and in their educational pursuits.
-Like Spinning Hills, our 7-8 grade building provides top-quality learning environments.
+Like Spinning Hills, our 7-8 grade building provides a quality learning environment.
 The building has spacious classrooms, science and computer labs, a gymnasium, a cafeteria, and an instrumental room.

 Among our high school’s stellar features are an award-winning Air Force Junior ROTC program, an outstanding music performance program, and first-rate student senate leadership.
 Stebbins High School maintains a long history of North Central accreditation and upholds one of the strictest academic standards in the athletic league in which it competes.

 Many student-athletes have gone on to compete in college and professional sports.
 Two Olympic medalists are Stebbins alumni.
-Since Stebbins High School opened in 1957, interscholastic athletics have been an integral part of the school and school district that prides itself on excellence in academics, athletics, and the performing arts.
+Since Stebbins High School opened in 1957, interscholastic athletics have been an integral part of the school and a school district that prides itself on excellence in academics, athletics, and the performing arts.

 With a beautiful and modern high school, there is great excitement about the enhanced opportunities for the young men and women who attend Walter E. Stebbins High School.